-The Radiation Oncology Department plays an important role as part of the Chris O’Brien Lifehouse.
-We are well equipped with a wide range of Radiation Therapy services, up to date technology and have a dedicated and experienced team who work to provide the best care for all patients.
+We are equipped with a wide range of radiation therapy services, up-to-date technology and have a dedicated and experienced team who work to provide the best care for all patients.

 Your radiation therapy treatment relies upon a large number of highly skilled professionals, working together to provide you with the best care and support.

 During your time at the department of radiation oncology, you will most likely come across some if not all of the members of our team at different stages of your radiation therapy treatment.
 Read more >

 Radiation therapy is the use of high energy x-rays to kill cancer cells.
 Modern radiation therapy techniques focus on accurately and precisely targeting the cancer whilst sparing the normal body organs around the cancer as much as possible.

 Find out more about the treatment stages at the links below:

 Medicare eligible patients have no out of pocket costs for radiation oncology consultations and treatment.